tensorflow/tensorflow/tensorflow/docs_src/tutorials/linear.md

 ### Wide and deep learning

-The tf.estimator API also provides an estimator class that lets you jointly train a linear model and a deep neural network.
+The `tf.estimator` module also provides an estimator class that lets you jointly train a linear model and a deep neural network.
 This novel approach combines the ability of linear models to "memorize" key features with the generalization ability of neural nets.
 Use `tf.estimator.DNNLinearCombinedClassifier` to